-Inceptor Ammunition uses injection molded to create projectiles that are an innovation in bullet design, composition, and manufacture.
-These projectiles are great for self-defense and training; intermediate barrier-blind, and frangible on hardened steel.
-Since Copper/Polymer projectiles have the possibility to fracture under stress, a proper loading procedure should be followed to avoid fracturing.
+Inceptor® Ammunition uses injection molding to create projectiles that are an innovation in bullet design, composition and manufacturing.
+These projectiles are perfect for self-defense and training; intermediate barrier-blind and frangible on hardened steel.
+Since polymer-copper projectiles may have the tendency to fracture under stress, a proper loading procedure should be followed to prevent fracturing.

 Adjusting the Bell/Flare/Expander Die:

 Seating the Bullet: